FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `refresh_token_time_to_live_in_minutes` - (Required) The length of time in minutes a Refresh Token is valid from the time it was issued.
 Value must be greater than 0.
     - `refresh_token_usage_policy` - (Optional) The refresh token usage policy.
     - `time_to_live_in_seconds` - (Required) The length of time in seconds this JWT is valid from the time it was issued.
 Value must be greater than 0.
+* `login_configuration`
+    - `require_authentication` - (Optional) Indicates whether to require an API key for the Login API when an `applicationId` is not provided.
+When an `applicationId` is provided to the Login API call, the application configuration will take precedence.
+In almost all cases, you will want to this to be `true`.
 * `logout_url` - (Optional) The logout redirect URL when sending the user’s browser to the /oauth2/logout URI of the FusionAuth Front End.
 This value is only used when a logout URL is not defined in your Application.
 * `maximum_password_age` - (Optional)
     - `days` - (Optional) The password maximum age in days.
 The number of days after which FusionAuth will require a user to change their password.
 Required when systemConfiguration.maximumPasswordAge.enabled is set to true.